fhackenberger/js-map-label/README.md

 Map Label – A Google Maps JavaScript API utility library
 ==============

+DISCLAIMER: The original project seems to unmaintained.
+This is just a fork for a private project, better have a look at [Pull request 9](https://github.com/googlemaps/js-map-label/pull/9) and use his fork.

 A library that adds well-styled, customizable text to a particular location in a Google Maps JavaScript API v3 map.

 Note that browser `<canvas>` support is required for the label to be displayed.